BLOCK 8 ACADEMY

 Time-away to consider an inappropriate action and/or to allow the child to calm down.

-The time-outs will take place at a distance from the rest of the group however, the child will not be isolated and the time-out will only be of a few minutes duration.
+The time-away will take place at a distance from the rest of the group however, the child will not be isolated and the time-out will only be of a few minutes duration.
 The child is welcome to rejoin the group when he/she is ready.
-Parent will be informed of time-out at time of pick up.
+Parent will be informed of time-away at time of pick up.

 Discussing and/or suggesting to a child how a situation could be handled next time so that a child can learn what to do rather than what not to do.